smaroukis/shared-learning-arduino/Multitasking and non blocking delays.md

 		- so basically we are task hunting during each loop seeing what tasks have been completed (by checking the value of the state machine)
 			- but while doing the tasks we make sure to 1) not do too much at once and 2) use timers not to hang it up on one tasks
 		- the longest loop period must be shorter than any time counted
+- [Switch case state machine example by StefanL38](https://forum.arduino.cc/t/a-demo-code-explaining-the-switch-case-state-machine-and-how-to-do-things-almost-in-parallel/888172) - has some nice timer functions that let you pass the delay time in on the fly
 - Task Macros - this guy - https://forum.arduino.cc/u/DrDiettrich  - https://forum.arduino.cc/t/projekt-multitasking/399677